 Binance

-Binance is the largest exchange by volume and holds licenses from both VARA in Dubai and ADGM in Abu Dhabi.
+Binance is one of the largest cryptoexchange by volume and holds licenses from both VARA in Dubai and ADGM in Abu Dhabi.
 It supports over 500 cryptocurrencies along with futures, staking, lending, and copy trading.
 AED deposits are available via bank transfer, cards, and P2P.
 Its Secure Asset Fund for Users (SAFU) provides a $1 billion emergency reserve.
-For traders who need the widest possible asset selection, Binance is the most comprehensive option in the UAE market.

 OKX

 OKX holds a VARA license and has established a strong presence in the UAE.
 It offers a wide range of spot and derivatives products, a built-in Web3 wallet, and competitive fees.
-For traders who need deep futures market liquidity, OKX provides a robust derivatives ecosystem comparable to the largest global platforms.
+For traders who need deep futures market liquidity.

 Kraken